alphabill-org/alphabill/docs/transactions.md

 ##### Split Fungible Token

-This transaction splits a fungible token in two, creating a new fungible token with its own owner condition (*TargetOwner*) and value (*TargetValue*).
+This transaction splits a fungible token in two, creating a new fungible token with a new owner condition (*TargetOwner*) and value (*TargetValue*).
 The value of the token being split is reduced by the value of the new token and is specified in the *RemainingValue* attribute.
-The sum of values specified by *TargetValue* and *RemainingValue* attributes must be equal to the value of the token before the split.
+The sum of *TargetValue* and *RemainingValue* must be equal to the value of the token before the split.

 *TransactionOrder*.*Payload*.*Type* = "splitFToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains: